Canon G1 X vs XC10

 The Canon PowerShot G1 X and the Canon XC10 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and April 2015.
 Both the G1X and the XC10 are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an one-inch (XC10) sensor.
-The G1X has a resolution of 14.2 megapixel, whereas the XC10 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X has a resolution of 14.2 megapixels, whereas the XC10 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XC10 is notably larger (35 percent) than the Canon G1 X. Moreover, the XC10 is substantially heavier (95 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the XC10 are weather-sealed.

 The power pack in the XC10 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon G1 X»||4.6 in||3.2 in||2.6 in||18.8 oz||250||n||Jan 2012||799||-||Canon G1 X|